utsav-07/CovidSetu/README.md

  ## Contributions

- ### Utsav Sinha
+ ### Udit Utsav

  -> Designed the Login,Register and Dashboard UI for the app using liquid-swip library
  <br>
- -> Created Login and registration system for the app using PHP
+ -> Created Login and registration API for the app using PHP
  <br>
- -> Created Database for in MySql for storing data of users
+ -> Created Database in MySql for storing data of users
  <br>
- -> Hosted database on 000webshost
+ -> Hosted backend (PHP files and MySql database) on 000webshost
  <br>
  (used java for impleplement these features in app)